 Sex Pistol's member Sid Vicious was sent to Rikers Island twice.
 The first time after his girlfriend Nancy Spungen was found dead from a stab wound in the Chelsea Hotel.
 Vicious was charged with murder and released on bail.
 He made his second trip to Rikers that same year after getting in a fight at a NYC nightclub.
 This time he spent seven weeks at Rikers and was found dead of a drug overdose the morning after his release.Why do you think so many members of the music industry spend time at Rikers Island?
 Share your thoughts in the comments section.

 Tupac Amaru Shakur, also known by his stage names 2Pac and briefly as Makaveli, was an American rapper, songwriter, and actor.
 Shakur has sold over 75 million records worldwide, making him one of the best-selling music artists of all time.
 His double disc albums All Eyez on Me and his Greatest Hits are among the best selling albums in the United States.
-He has been listed and ranked as one of the greatest artists of all time by many magazines, including Rolling Stone which ranked him 86th on its list of The 100 Greatest Artists of All Time.
-Consistently ranked as one of the greatest rappers ever, he was ranked number 2 by MTV in their list of The Greatest MCs of All-Time in 2006.
-2Pac is ...more on Wikipedia
+He has been listed and ranked as one of the greatest artists of all time by many magazines, including Rolling Stone which ranked him 86th on its list of The 100 Greatest Artists of All Time. ...more on Wikipedia

-Sid Vicious, born John Simon Ritchie, later named John Beverley, was an English bass guitarist, drummer and vocalist, most famous as a member of the influential punk group the Sex Pistols, and notorious for his arrest for the murder of girlfriend Nancy Spungen.
-Vicious joined the Sex Pistols in early 1977, to replace Glen Matlock, who had fallen out of favour with the rest of the group.
+Sid Vicious, born John Simon Ritchie, later named John Beverley, was an English bass guitarist, drummer and vocalist, most famous as a member of the influential punk group the S** Pistols.
+Vicious joined the S** Pistols in early 1977, to replace Glen Matlock, who had fallen out of favour with the rest of the group.
 Due to intravenous drug use, Vicious was hospitalized with hepatitis during the recording of the band's only studio album Never Mind the Bollocks.
-Accordingly, his bass is only partially featured on one song from the album.
-Vicious would later appear as a lead vocalist, performing three cover songs, on the ...more on Wikipedia
+Accordingly, his bass is only partially featured on one song from the album. ...more on Wikipedia

 David Richard Berkowitz, also known as the Son of Sam and the .44 Caliber Killer, is an American serial killer convicted of a series of shooting attacks that began in New York City in the summer of 1976.
-Perpetrated with a .44 caliber Bulldog revolver, he killed six victims and wounded seven others by July 1977.
-As the toll mounted, Berkowitz eluded a massive police manhunt while leaving brazen letters which mocked the police and promised further crimes.
-Highly publicized in the press, he terrorized New York and achieved worldwide notoriety.
-After his arrest by New York City police in August 1977, Berkowitz was indicted for eight shooting incidents.
-He confessed to all of them, and claimed ...more on Wikipedia
+Perpetrated with a .44 caliber Bulldog revolver, he killed six victims and wounded seven others by July 1977. ...more on Wikipedia

 Mark David Chapman is an American prison inmate who pleaded guilty to murdering John Lennon on December 8, 1980.
 Chapman shot Lennon outside The Dakota apartment building in New York City.
 Chapman fired at Lennon five times, hitting him four times in his back.
 Chapman remained at the scene reading J. D. Salinger's novel The Catcher in the Rye until the police arrived and arrested him.
 Chapman repeatedly said that the novel was his statement.
 Chapman's legal team put forward an insanity defense based on expert testimony that he was in a delusional and possibly psychotic state at the time, but nearing the trial, Chapman instructed his lawyer that he wanted to plead guilty, based on what he had ...more on Wikipedia

-Birthplace: Fort Worth, Texas, United States of Americasee more on Mark David Chapman
+Birthplace: Fort Worth, Texassee more on Mark David Chapman